melxincognito/bp-design-next/README.md

 </li>
 <li> This component passes data upwards to one parent component in the Browse by Style pages in <b>/pages/browsebpbystyle/[style]/index.js </b></li>
 <li> The component passes the data by passing a <b>childToParentFilterValues</b> function as a prop.
 This function is triggered after clicking the 'filter blueprints' button and passes all the user input information upwards.</li>
+<li> The component also passes the prop <b>resetFiltersOnClick</b> for the 'Reset Filters' buttons onClick event in the FilterBlueprintsAppBar. </li>
 </ul>

 ## Blueprint Pages Components